Glasses Case Tutorial

 8. Join the 4 blocks together with the hour-glass blocks at the ends and the squares in the middle to make a long strip.
 This will be the outer piece of your case.

 9. At this point measure to check the size.
 Mine was 4.25″ x 10.75″, so I cut my backing piece that size to match.
 Adjust the backing piece slightly if your dimensions are a little different.
-This can be caused by seams being slighty different.
+This can be caused by seams being slightly different.

 sewing glasses case tutorial